Gurvan/melee-bc/README.md

 Demo bots:
  - `melee-bc-1-ema-demo` trained for about 2 hours on my GPU (RTX 2060 Super), on half the public dataset
- - `melee-bc-16-ema-demo` trained for about 5 hours, on less than half the public dataset
+ - ~~`melee-bc-16-ema-demo` trained for about 5 hours, on less than half the public dataset~~ (this one doesn't work after training became instable).

 Both bots would greatly benefits from longer training, especially the 16 delay one.